v-artur/Golden_Oreos/README.md

 <b>One speaker model:</b>

-The "Modeling2.ipynb" notebook is sectioned into 4 parts: the preparation part (where the different models and functions are defined), the "One Person Model" part, the "MCD score evaluation" and the "Trying out the best configuration for every subject" part. <b>IMPORTANT: You should run only the first three parts of the notebook to train and to get the results of the one-speaker models</b> (the "Trying out the best configuration for every subject" part is still experimental and takes about 2-3 hours to run).
+The "Modeling2.ipynb" notebook is sectioned into 4 parts: the preparation part (where the different models and functions are defined), the "One Person Model" part, the "MCD score evaluation" part and the "Trying out the best configuration for every subject" part. <b>IMPORTANT: You should run only the first three parts of the notebook to train and to get the results of the one-speaker models</b> (the "Trying out the best configuration for every subject" part is still experimental and takes about 2-3 hours to run).
 The first part downloads the datasets and scripts, imports the modules and defines the necessary functions.
 The second part called "One Person Model" is where the networks' training happens and some of the evaluation metrics are also calculated within this part.
 The "MCD score evaluation" is where we evaluate the MCD (Mel Cepstral Distortion) of the original and the synthsized audio files.

-We tried out three different neural network models: a normal 3-layer FC-DNN and a 5-layer FC-DNN with a bottleneck layer.
+We tried out two different neural network models: a normal 3-layer FC-DNN and a 5-layer FC-DNN with a bottleneck layer.
 We trained each model from scratch during each iteration of the reconstruction with ADAM optimizer and we used MSE as loss.
-To lower the computation time in the iterations, we standardized and transformed the original feature vectors into a 200 dimensional space with PCA and we only trained the models for 100 epochs.
+To lower the computation time in the iterations, we standardized and transformed the original feature vectors into a lower dimensional space with PCA (200 for the bottleneck model, 100 for the normal) and we only trained the models for 100 epochs.
 The number of iterations during the reconstruction were 10 for the DNN models.
-We also saved the average of the validation and the test losses across the iterations.
+We also saved the average validation and test losses across the iterations.
 For evaluation, we used two metrics: <b>Pearson correlation</b> and <b>MCD</b>.
 The results are the following:

 <table>